jainayu/GithubGraphqlClient/README.md

 ```
 **To register an application for GitHub's OAuth2 flow**, surf to [github.com](https://github.com) and follow the instructions in only the first step of GitHub's [Building OAuth Apps](https://docs.github.com/en/developers/apps/building-oauth-apps).

-In completing [Creating an OAuth App](https://docs.github.com/en/developers/apps/creating-an-oauth-app), Step 8 asks you to provide the Authorization callback URL.
-For a desktop app, enter http://localhost/ as the callback URL.
+In completing [Creating an OAuth App](https://docs.github.com/en/developers/apps/creating-an-oauth-app), **Step 8** asks you to provide the Authorization callback URL.
+For a desktop app, enter `http://localhost/` as the *callback URL*.
 GitHub's OAuth2 flow was set up such that defining a localhost callback URL allows any port, enabling you to stand up a web server on an ephemeral local high port.
 This avoids asking the user to copy the OAuth code token into the application as part of the OAuth process.

-Add client credentials to a new file, lib/github_oauth_credentials.dart, as follows:
+**Add client credentials to a new file, lib/github_oauth_credentials.dart, as follows:**
 ```lib/github_oauth_credentials.dart```
 ```dart
 // TODO(CodelabUser): Create an OAuth App